MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/adyen-connector-troubleshoot.md

 ### Failing payment transactions

-When payment transactions aren't successfully processed through the Adyen payment terminal, the corresponding error messages in the Dynamics 365 POS contain a payment service provider (PSP) reference ID provided by Adyen that's used to uniquely identify each transaction.
-Provide this reference number when you contact Adyen support for help with specific transactions.
+When payment transactions aren't successfully processed through the Adyen payment terminal, the corresponding error messages in the Dynamics 365 POS contain a payment service provider (PSP) reference ID.
+The PSP reference ID is provided by Adyen to identify each transaction.
+Provide this reference ID when you contact Adyen support for help with specific transactions.

 ### The EFT terminal ID isn't set